tatsumoto-ren/tatsumoto-ren.github.io/blog/is-it-more-efficient-to-stick-to-one-domain.md

 I recommend immersing in slice of life movies and TV shows.
 In slice of life shows you've got a limited range of vocabulary, and the words that are being used are common across the entire language.
-This the recommended first domain.
+This is the recommended first domain.
 Having a solid foundation in the initial domain makes it much easier to learn new domains.
 When you know the most basic vocabulary,